 Give serious consideration to the amount of maintenance the home will need and whether a property manager is available to handle it for you.
 If you decide to rent it out, make sure the property manager can handle that for you as well.
 Most importantly, make sure you factor in these maintenance expenses into your budget.

 Do You Have a Real Estate Agent with Expertise in the Area?

 It always makes sense to have a real estate agent who knows the area inside and out.
 This is especially important if you are new to the area or have little experience in owning a second home.
 A local real estate agent will help you get to know the market very quickly.

 Contact the Katie Zarpas Group Today for more information

 The experts at the Katie Zarpas Group have helped many people buy their second home.
-Contact them today and get started looking for the perfect second home.
+Schedule an appointment with them today to get started looking for the perfect second home.